-Following the call for its establishment in July 2017 and subsequent consultations at pre-COP and COP23 itself, consultations were held between January - March 2018 to seek views on the following issues:
+Following the call for its establishment in July 2017 and subsequent consultations at pre-COP in October 2017 and COP23 itself in November 2017, consultations were held between January - March 2018 to seek views on the following issues:

 - What kind of technical assistance is required by countries and other stakeholders to implement, review and monitor their NDCs? - How should this technical assistance be delivered?
 What types of mechanisms are preferred in terms of delivering this technical assistance? - What governance and institutional arrangements should be used to steer the activities of the Hub?